MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_wfd_device_entry.md

 ### -field lRSSI

-The recieved signal strength indicator value of the discovered device.
+The received signal strength indicator value of the discovered device.
 The units for this value are in decibels referenced to 1 milliwatt (dBm).

 ### -field uLinkQuality